Old English Literature (Module 1: Medieval English Literature; Module 2: Renaissance English Literature)

 Plovdiv University, a required course

-Students acquire knowledge through systematic study of the history, literature and culture of a fairly long period of British civilization extending into the 17th century.
+Students acquire knowledge through systematic study of a fairly long period of English literature extending into the 17th century.
 Upon successful completion of this course, students will be able to:

 1. Read and understand medieval and Renaissance literary texts.

 2. Discuss key issues related to teaching English literature.